 I recently won “a year’s supply of chocolate” by entering a contest on a Facebook page I follow called “goodtoknow recipes” and simply had to put my prize to good use.

 To win, I had to say which recipe I would make from their recipe file using chocolate and email it to them.
 I found a double chocolate cheesecake recipe which spoke to me and said that one.
-Although I added, I would make it a triple chocolate variety as I my favourite cheesecake was such a one, made by Starbucks but sadly discontinued only about a year after I first discovered it.
+Although I added, I would make it a triple chocolate variety as my favourite cheesecake was such a one, made by Starbucks but sadly discontinued only about a year after I first discovered it.
 Sad times.

-In honour of my highly valued friendship with Kavi that I miss so much (we were in the same firm at university and spent all day everyday together until we graduated) and sponsored by my stash of Menier choc, I decided to create my own version of that Starbucks mega decadent cheesecake…
+In honour of my highly valued friendship with Kavi that I miss so much (we were in the same firm at university and spent all day every day together until we graduated) and sponsored by my stash of Menier choc, I decided to create my own version of that Starbucks mega decadent cheesecake…

 Just look at that pleasing white to almost black colour scheme as you cut through the finished cake – a seasonal snowy white topping sitting atop a mid brown with an almost mauve tint to it which in turn, sits atop a devilishly dark base.
-Oh my!
+Oh, my!

 The cake I remember from those stolen moments with my lovely Kavi came flooding back after it spent a night in the fridge chilling to produce a thick and rich cheesecake which, if I do say so myself, was everything I remembered.
 I feel no shame in sampling it for my breakfast (quality control and all) for I know, Kavi, if she were here, would do the same.
-She would, however have salad for lunch – I make no such promise.
+She would however have a salad for lunch – I make no such promise.

-- 150g digestive biscuits
+- 150 g digestive biscuits

-- 50g chopped dark chocolate
+- 50 g chopped dark chocolate

-- 50g melted butter
+- 50 g melted butter

-- 100g caster sugar plus 50g soft brown sugar
+- 100 g caster sugar plus 50g soft brown sugar

-- 600g cream cheese at room temperature
+- 600 g cream cheese at room temperature

 - 3 whole eggs + 3 yolks